oehf/ipf/src/site/markdown/migration-6.0.md

 This holds for `Mappings`, the Groovy and Kotlin DSLs and the deprecated `BidiMappingService` alike.
 Check mappings with empty values whose callers relied on the old result.
 Where an entry was meant to fall back to (ELSE), remove it.

+IPF's own HL7 v2 → v3 translation shows the change: `hl7v2v3-bidi-administrativeGender-administrativeGender`
+maps `''` to `''`, so an empty PID-8 used to fall through to the reverse fallback and produce `<administrativeGenderCode code="UN"/>`, and now produces no `administrativeGenderCode` element — which is what the entry says.
+Remove the entry from a copy of the mapping to get `UN` back.

 #### Typed mappings must be rewritten